who are the found?

 The Found online, which is a resource hub for helping you in your journey to Know Jesus.

-We are developing a variety of offerings, empowering the people to express creatively, using their gifts in a way that engages and reaches this and the next generation for Jesus.
+Connect on zoom on Sundays and for prayer on Mondays.
+Plus we look forward to developing a variety of offerings, empowering people to use their gifts in a way that engages and reaches people for Jesus.

 Pastors Andrew and Alana Waples are passionate about seeing people be authentic in their journey of coming to know Jesus and to be filled with and in step with the Holy Spirit.
 They love seeing people find genuine connection and community within Church whanau.
 They see it as a huge delight and privilege to walk with and disciple people as they seek the purpose for which God has created them for in any given season.